thinkexist1989/ethercat/fake_lib/README.md

 but do not remove the `FAKE_EC_HOMEDIR` directory and pick another `FAKE_EC_NAME`.

 Carefully watch the PDO configuration on stderr and compare them.
-All paths configured as Output on the control application have to be configured as Input on your simulator and vice versa.
+All paths configured as output on the control application have to be configured as input on your simulator and vice versa.
-If you use multiple domains and there is a mismatch of the domain IDs, set `FAKE_EC_DOMAIN_PERMUTATION` to a space-separated list of integers to permutate the domain IDs of one application.
-`FAKE_EC_DOMAIN_PERMUTATION="0 1"` swaps domains 0 and 1, for instance.

 Finally, your control application needs to be restarted so it can find the RtIPC variables which contains the process data of the